google/xsecurelock/README.md

     by default.
 *   `XSECURELOCK_DATETIME_FORMAT`: the date format to show.
 Defaults to the locale settings.
+*   `XSECURELOCK_DEBUG_ALLOW_LOCKING_IF_INEFFECTIVE`: Normally we don't allow
+    locking sessions that are likely not any useful to lock, such as the X11 part of a Wayland session (one could still use Wayland applicatione when locked) or VNC sessions (as it'd only lock the server side session while users will likely think they locked the client, allowing for an easy escape).
+These checks can be bypassed by setting this variable to 1.
+Not recommended other than for debugging XSecureLock itself via such connections.
 *   `XSECURELOCK_DEBUG_WINDOW_INFO`: When complaining about another window misbehaving, print not just the window ID but also some info about it.
 Uses the `xwininfo` and `xprop` tools.